Mervyn King Keynote Speaker

 - Governor of the Bank of England (2003-13)

-- A leader of the global response to the financial crisis
+- Keynote speaker on the global response to the financial crisis

 - Introduced inflation targeting as the cornerstone of BoE monetary policy

-Mervyn King (Lord King of Lothbury, KG, GBE, FBA) served as the Governor of the Bank of England and Chairman of its Monetary Policy Committee from 2003 to 2013.
+Mervyn King (Lord King of Lothbury, KG, GBE, FBA) is an expert speaker on the economy who served as the Governor of the Bank of England and Chairman of its Monetary Policy Committee from 2003 to 2013.
 During that time he also served as a Member of the General Council of the European Central Bank.
 He was Deputy Governor from 1998 to 2003, Chief Economist and Executive Director from 1991 and a non-executive director of the Bank from 1990 to 1991.

 During his tenure at the Bank of England, Lord King introduced inflation targeting as the cornerstone of the UK monetary policy, and helped popularise it in the central banking community across the world.
 When the financial crisis struck in 2008, Lord King was a key figure helping to navigate UK out of the crisis and on the road towards recovery.